EternityForest/KaithemAutomation/kaithem/src/docs/mixer.md

 When kaithem is managing JACK, it will create a jack client for every additional soundcard.
 These have generated persistent names based on what USB or PCI port they are plugged into.
 They will stay the same regardless of what order they are detected in.

+It will also use a2jmidid to bring all avbailable MIDI devices into JACK.
+Since that program does not allow control of names, we assign aliases.

 ### Name Assignment